-The failure to successfully identify, complete, and implement investments intended to advance our business strategy could have an adverse impact on our business, cash flows, financial condition and results of operations.
+The failure to successfully identify, complete, and implement business combinations, asset acquisitions and investments intended to advance our business strategy could have an adverse impact on our business, cash flows, financial condition and results of operations.

 Our operations may be adversely affected by competition from other energy sources.
 Propane competes with other energy sources, some of which are less costly on an equivalent energy basis.
 In addition, we cannot predict the effect that the development of alternative energy sources might have on our operations.
 We compete for customers against suppliers of electricity, fuel oil and natural gas.

 Electricity is a major competitor of propane but is generally more expensive than propane on a Btu equivalent basis for space heating, water heating, and cooking.
 Notwithstanding cost, the convenience and efficiency of electricity make it an attractive energy source for consumers and developers of new homes.
-Fuel oil, which is also a major competitor of propane, is currently more expensive than propane and is a less environmentally attractive energy source.
-Furnaces and appliances that burn propane will not operate on fuel oil and vice versa, and, therefore, a conversion from one fuel to the other requires the installation of new equipment.
+Fuel oil, which is a major competitor to propane is a less environmentally attractive energy source.
+Furnaces and appliances that burn propane must be upgraded to run on fuel oil and vice versa, and, therefore, a conversion from one fuel to the other requires the installation of new equipment.
 Our customers generally have an incentive to switch to fuel oil only if fuel oil becomes significantly less expensive than propane.
 Except for certain industrial and commercial applications, propane is generally not competitive with natural gas in areas where natural gas pipelines already exist because natural gas is generally a significantly less expensive source of energy than propane.
-As long as natural gas remains a less expensive energy source than propane, our business will lose customers in each region into which natural gas distribution systems are expanded.
+As long as natural gas distribution systems are expanded.
 The gradual expansion of the nation's natural gas distribution systems has resulted, and may continue to result, in the availability of natural gas in some areas that previously depended upon propane.

-Risks Relating to Our Business Operations, Including Internal and External Factors that May Impact Our Operational Continuity and temporarily reduced productivity, as well as a disruption in our ability to perform functions critical to our strategy, including, but not limited to, disruptions in customer service.
-The effects of such adjustments could recur in connection with any current or future business transformation initiatives or we may not achieve or sustain the expected growth or cost savings benefits of any such initiatives, or do so within the expected timeframe.
+Risks Relating to Our Business Operations, Including Internal and External Factors that May Impact Our Operational Continuity

+Our efforts to create operational benefits and cost efficiencies through internal business transformation initiatives may be disruptive and adversely affect our business, financial condition and results of operations.
+We have made, and may continue to make, adjustments to our workforce in response to management changes, product changes, performance issues, changes in strategy, acquisitions or other internal and external considerations.
+These adjustments may result in increased costs and temporarily reduced productivity, as well as a disruption in our ability to perform functions critical to our strategy, including, but not limited to, disruptions in customer service.
+Although the effects from such adjustments have not been material to date, the effects of such adjustments may be significant in connection with any current or future business transformation initiatives, or we may not achieve or sustain the expected growth or cost savings benefits of any such initiatives or do so within the expected timeframe.
 As a result, our business, financial condition and results of operations could be negatively affected.